clawpack/doc/doc/gauges.rst

     comparing to curves that give the solution as a function of time often reveals more clearly differences in accuracy or nonphysical oscillations.

+**Note:** The capability of using :ref:`lagrangian_gauges` has been added to GeoClaw in Version 5.7.0 (it is not available in AMRClaw at this time).

+**Note:** One can also use the :ref:`fgout` capabilities added to GeoClaw in Version 5.9.0 in order to capture the solution over a specified fixed grid at frequent output times.
+If this output is frequent enough, then it is also possible to sample these outputs at a fixed location to give a time series similar to a gauge output, but with the advantage that the points need not be specified prior to the run (at least for any point that can be spatially interpolated from the fgout grid(s) captured in the run).
+The temporal resolution will be that specified for the fgout grids.
+See :ref:`fgout` for more details.

 .. _setrun_guages:

 Gauge parameters in setrun